On the wave turbulence theory: ergodicity for the elastic beam wave equation: The analysis of the 3-wave kinetic equation

 \subsubsection{Collisional invariant regions}

 For a vector $x=(x^1,x^2,x^3)\in\mathbb{T}^3$, we say that the wave vector $x$ is connected to the wave vector $y=(y^1,y^2,y^3)\in\mathbb{T}^3$ by a {\bf forward collision} if and only if

 In a forward collision, a particle with wave vector $y-x$ merges with a particle with wave vector $x$, resulting in a new particle with wave vector $y$.
+Following Remark \ref{Remarkdelta}, we could see that $y-x$ does not need to belong to $\mathbb{T}^d$.
+Indeed, there exists a vector $z\in\mathbb{Z}^d$ such that $y-x-z\in\mathbb{T}^d$.
 In this collision, the conservation of energy $\omega(y)=\omega(x)+\omega(y-x)$, describing by equation \eqref{ForwardCollision}, needs to be satisfied.
 Therefore, given a particle with wave vector $x$, there maybe no wave vector $y$ such that the conservation of energy is guaranteed.
 In other words, there may be no $y$ such that $x$ is connected to $y$ by a forward collision.

 On the other hand, we say that the wave vector $x$ is connected to the wave vector $y=(y^1,y^2,y^3)\in\mathbb{T}^3$ by a {\bf backward collision} if and only if